 If you misplaced the original car title and it’s in your name, the good news is that getting a copy of the title is a simple procedure.
 All you need to do is head to your local DMV or Secretary of State and complete the appropriate paperwork.
 To get a copy of the title you typically need to have your Social Security number, driver’s license, and vehicle identification number (VIN), but additional requirements can vary by state.
-Once you fill out the paperwork, you either get the title immediately, or may need to wait a few weeks before it’s mailed – again, this depends on your state’s DMV and their procedures.
+Once you fill out the paperwork, you either get the title immediately or may need to wait a few weeks before it’s mailed – again, this depends on your state and its procedures.

-If you don’t have the title (or your name isn’t listed) because of death or divorce, it gets a little more complicated.
+If you don’t have the title (or your name isn’t listed on it) because of death or divorce, it gets a little more complicated.
 With a divorce, it’s important you have your attorney transfer the title to you during the divorce proceedings.
-But, if this isn’t possible, you need to have the titleholder sign the title over to you, and with a divorce this isn’t always easy to do.
+But, if this isn’t possible, you need to have the titleholder sign the title over to you, and with a divorce, this isn’t always easy to do.
 Once the title has been signed over, you take the title and copy of the divorce decree to the DMV to officially make the change.

 With a death, a title transfer can be either easy or a lengthy process.
 If you co-owned the vehicle, the title automatically transfers to you.
 If your name isn’t on the title and you use the car, the executor of the estate must assign the title to you.
 This can take some time to complete, but once the executor completes the process with the court, the vehicle is yours to trade in.